dbp038/Software-Render/README.md

 # Software-Render
 ## About the project
-A basic software render application just for the purpose of acquiring a better insight on how a GPU render pipeline works from within.
+A basic software renderer application just for the purpose of acquiring a better insight on how a GPU render pipeline works from within.
 It features a programmable render pipeline (vertex input, vertex shader, geometry shader, pixel shader) in C++ like syntax; an example scene is provided inside the src/game/ folder.

 ![alt text][app-screenshot]